MDecker-MobileComputing/Ionic_Tierheimtiere/README.md

 <br>

 In folder [src/assets/](src/assets) this Git repository contains some animal pictures published on [pixabay.com](https://pixabay.com/).
-The photographer of the animal pictures are mentioned on the bottom of each of the tabs shown by the application.
+The photographers of the animal pictures are mentioned on the bottom of each of the tabs shown by the application.

 <br>